Slavery and Human Trafficking Statement

 Supplier Adherence to our Values and Due Diligence Processes

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our organisation and supply chains, we have provided training to our employees this year to raise awareness of this issue throughout the Group and in depth training to those dealing with third party suppliers.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our organisation and supply chains, we have provided training to our colleagues to raise awareness of this issue throughout the Group and continue to refresh this training annually through our regulatory programme.